wp-plugins/wp-e-commerce-predictive-search/readme.txt

 == Changelog ==

+= 2.1.1.3 - 2014/05/24 =
+* Tweak - Chnaged add_filter( 'gettext', array( $this, 'change_button_text' ), null, 2 ); to add_filter( 'gettext', array( $this, 'change_button_text' ), null, 3 );
+* Tweak - Update change_button_text() function from ( $original == 'Insert into Post' ) to ( is_admin() && $original === 'Insert into Post' )
+* Fix - Code tweaks to fix a3 Plugins Framework conflict with WP e-Commerce tax rates.

+= 2.1.1.2 - 2014/05/20 =
+* Tweak - Checked and updated for full compatibility with WP e-Commerce Version 3.8.14.1 and WordPress version 3.9.1
+* Fix - Updated preg_replace function that removes special characters from database query.
+* Credit - to Peter Scott [Web Systems Management](http://www.websysman.com/) for advising the issue and access to find and fix it.

 = 2.1.1.1 - 2014/04/28 =
-Tweak - Added new Google Analytics tab and config settings to dashboard.
-(New Pro Version feature) Tweak - Updated Framework help text font for consistency.
+* Tweak - Added new Google Analytics tab and config settings to dashboard.
+(New Pro Version feature)
+* Tweak - Updated Framework help text font for consistency.
-Tweak - Added remove_all_filters('mce_external_plugins'); before call to wp_editor to remove extension scripts from other plugins.
+* Tweak - Added remove_all_filters('mce_external_plugins'); before call to wp_editor to remove extension scripts from other plugins.
-Tweak - Checked and updated for full compatibility with WordPress version 3.9
+* Tweak - Checked and updated for full compatibility with WordPress version 3.9

 = 2.1.1 - 2014/02/08 =
 * Feature - Special Characters Within near match.
 Query strings that CONTAINS a special character eg d'E return all matches found for d'e and de.